How to prepare for the first day of exams

 Try not to start learning new information that you haven't already covered in your study.
 You'll most likely get confused, panicked, and you might end up forgetting something valuable you covered a few days before.

 If you want to do a little bit of prep to keep yourself focused, take out a pen and paper and just write out some key points that you want to cover.
+Preparing flashcards with some key points could also be helpful, but avoid cramming them with too much information, stick to the most important stuff.

 Avoid negative people